Everything I Own: Ken Boothe version

 Jamaican artist Ken Boothe's reggae version of the song "Everything I Own" in 1974 was featured on his Trojan Records album release of the same name.
-Boothe first heard Andy Williams' version of the song in Canada, and included it in his album as he needed additional material.
+Boothe first heard Andy Williams' version of the song in Canada, and included it on his album as he needed additional material.

 He recorded the song at the Federal studios in Kingston, Jamaica, and it reached No. 1 in Jamaica on release.
 The recording was then picked by Trojan Records for release in the United Kingdom, where it reached No. 1 in the UK Singles Chart on October 26, 1974, staying at the top for three weeks.

 The song spent three weeks at No. 1 on the Irish Singles Chart.
-Although the song was a major success, with Trojan going bankrupt in 1975, Boothe did not receive royalties.
+Although the song was a major success, Trojan went bankrupt in 1975 and Boothe did not receive royalties.

 Boothe's version employs the lyric "I would give anything I own".